nvwls/zap/README.md

 zap
 ===

-Library cookbook for building authoritative services
+Library cookbook for building authoritative resource sets.

 One of the common pitfalls in chef land is the pattern of one deleting a resource definition from a recipe and the user wondering why the resource still